rapturedCervidae/rapturedCervidae/README.md

 ## read me 0u0!!

- - pls int if you like loki, homestuck, good omens or hannibal!!
+ - pls int if you like TLOZ, house, loki, homestuck, good omens, blue period or hannibal!!
  -
      i go by any pronouns but he, she or it is preferred.